Returning to Training After Extended Time Off: The Framework

 Is there any benefit to taking extended planned time off from training?

-Yes , planned extended deload periods of two to four weeks, particularly after very long hard training cycles or major operational commitments, allow full systemic recovery and often produce supercompensation when training resumes.
-The key is 'planned' and 'after a hard cycle' , extended breaks during active development phases produce more detraining than benefit.
+Yes.
+Planned extended deload periods of two to four weeks, particularly after very long hard training cycles or major operational commitments, allow full systemic recovery and often produce supercompensation when training resumes.
+Note from the timeline above that a two to four week break costs you very little: this is the window where the recovery benefit clearly outweighs the detraining cost.
+The key words are 'planned' and 'after a hard cycle': extended breaks during active development phases produce more detraining than benefit.

 What should I do in the first session back after a month off?